Introduction: What is Human Science?

 - Critical Theory, heavily focusing on power relationships: That distinction I drew between sociology and anthropology sounds awfully Eurocentric, because it is Eurocentric.
 Who are the scholars?
 Typically well-off Europeans or people of European origin, historically, and in some ways still, colonizers.
 It would be absurdly naïve to suggest there is no bias here.

 - Epistemology, the question of how one “knows” what they claim to know: There is a huge problem in that there is no theory of truth that withstands scrutiny.
 So-called objectivity, a “God’s eye” view, is simply hubris.
 We do not, in fact, know what we claim to know.
-But nonetheless, claiming such objectivity, too many “scientists” disparage other ways of knowing and other ways of inquiry: Positivism (so-called “scientific method”) relies on circular reasoning, discarding (“subjective”) knowledge and (“non-scientific”) inquiry to affirm its own “knowledge” and methods of inquiry with no valid rationale, constraining its validity in addressing ways of knowing that are not “scientific.”
+But nonetheless, claiming such objectivity, too many “scientists” disparage other ways of knowing and other ways of inquiry: Positivism (so-called “scientific method”) relies on circular reasoning, discarding alternative ways of (“subjective”) knowing and (“non-scientific”) inquiry to affirm its own “knowledge” and methods of inquiry with no valid rationale, constraining its validity in addressing ways of knowing that are not “scientific.”
 Bias, again, but really, also, a colonial approach to knowledge that disrespects its “subjects.”

 - Representation: I seek to represent people as they would seek to be represented.
 I try to understand their ways of knowing.
 I observe the power relationships that affect them.
 And yes, I critique all of it, but generally (not always) with respect (no respect is due those who abuse others).